 Please ensure the user ChocolateyLocalAdmin has been given db_datareader and db_datawriter access to the database.
 See logins and access.

-Scenario 3: you have set up the database to use Windows Authentication (or Mixed Mode Authentication).
-You wish to use a local Windows account to connect to a remote database (on another computer).
+Split - you have set up the database to use Windows Authentication (or Mixed Mode Authentication).
+You wish to use an Active Directory account to connect to an existing SQL instance.

 choco install chocolatey-management-service -y --package-parameters-sensitive="'/ConnectionString:Server=Localhost;Database=ChocolateyManagement;User ID=ChocoUser;Password=Ch0c0R0cks;'"